Appearance

 LocalServerPort: 1234

-The integrated UDP server should now be running in the local singleton server mode.
+The integrated UDP server should now be running in local singleton server mode.
 We can verify that the integration works by starting the server and testing locally against 127.0.0.1:1234

 or whichever port you configured in the previous step.